getsentry/sentry-docs/docs/clientdev/interfaces/stacktrace.rst

     ``post_context``
         A list of source code lines after context_line (in order) – usually ``[lineno + 1:lineno + 5]``
+    ``in_app``
+        Signifies whether this frame is related to the execution of the relevant code in this stacktrace.
+For example, the frames that might power the framework’s webserver of your app are probably not relevant, however calls to the framework’s library once you start handling code likely are.
+    ``vars``
+        A mapping of variables which were available within this frame (usually context-locals).

+    The following attributes are primarily used for C-based languages:

     ``package``
         The "package" the frame was contained in.
 Depending on the platform this can be different things.
 For C# it can be the name